Nunki - σ Sagittarii (sigma Sagittarii)

 Nunki visual magnitude is 2.02, making it the 50th brightest star in the sky.
-Thanks to its high brightness, Nunki is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Thanks to its high brightness, Nunki is clearly visible when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 Celestial coordinates and finder chart of Nunki

-Nunki is situated south of the celestial equator, as such, it is more easily visible from the southern emisphere.
+Nunki is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of Nunki are provided in the following table:

 The simplified sky map below shows the position of Nunki in the sky: